 How to propose an alternative use

-Search the Australian Government Property Register (AGPR) and note the corresponding AGPR land identification number.
+Search the property listings and note the corresponding AGPR land identification number.

 An alternative use of land might be to deliver more houses, community amenities, key services or employment hubs.